-

 The most intrusive approach is to build the application around the Panzer package, which provides all of the above, plus the handling of linear and nonlinear solvers and integrated constrained optimization capabilities.

-Intrepid2 provides interoperable tools for compatible discretizations of PDEs; it is a performance-portable re-implementation and extension of the legacy Intrepid package \cite{bochev2012}.
+Intrepid2 provides interoperable tools for compatible discretizations of PDEs; it is a performance\hyp{}portable re-implementation and extension of the legacy Intrepid package \cite{bochev2012}.
 Intrepid2 mainly focuses on local assembly of continuous and discontinuous finite elements.
 It also provides limited capabilities for finite volume discretization.
 Intrepid2 works on batches of elements (cells), and provides tools to efficiently compute discretized linear functionals (e.g., right-hand-side vectors) and differential operators (e.g., stiffness matrices) at the element level.
-Intrepid2 implements compatible finite element spaces of various polynomial orders for $H({\rm grad})$, $H({\rm curl})$, $H({\rm div})$ and $L^2$ function spaces on triangles, quadrilaterals, tetrahedrons, hexahedrons, wedges and pyramids.
-It provides both Lagrangian basis functions and hierarchical basis functions \cite{fuentes2015} and it implements performance optimizations (e.g., sum factorizations) exploiting the underlying structure of the problem (e.g., tensor-product elements or other symmetries).
-The degrees of freedom of $H({\rm div})$ and $H({\rm curl})$ finite elements, as well as high-order $H({\rm grad})$ finite elements, depend on the global orientation of edges and faces and Intrepid2 provides orientation tools for matching the degrees of freedom on shared edges and faces.
-It also provides interpolation-based projection tools for projecting functions in $H({\rm grad})$, $H({\rm curl})$, $H({\rm div})$ and $L^2$ to the respective discrete spaces.
-Intrepid2 implements these capabilities through these classes:
+Intrepid2 implements compatible finite element spaces of various polynomial orders for $H({\rm grad})$, $H({\rm curl})$, $H({\rm div})$, and $L^2$ function spaces on triangles, quadrilaterals, tetrahedrons, hexahedrons, wedges, and pyramids.
+It provides both Lagrangian basis functions and hierarchical basis functions \cite{fuentes2015}, and it implements performance optimizations (e.g., sum factorizations) exploiting the underlying structure of the problem (e.g., tensor-product elements or other symmetries).
+The degrees of freedom of $H({\rm div})$ and $H({\rm curl})$ finite elements as well as high-order $H({\rm grad})$ finite elements depend on the global orientation of edges and faces and Intrepid2 provides orientation tools for matching the degrees of freedom on shared edges and faces.
+It also provides interpolation-based projection tools for projecting functions in $H({\rm grad})$, $H({\rm curl})$, $H({\rm div})$, and $L^2$ to the respective discrete spaces.
+Intrepid2 implements these capabilities through the following classes:

 \begin{itemize}

-\item \emph{Basis:} This is the base class for a variety of basis functions for compatible finite element spaces.
-Each class includes a \texttt{getValues()} method that computes the value of the basis functions or their derivatives (e.g., gradient for $H({\rm grad})$ functions, curl for $H({\rm curl})$ functions) at a set of input points.
-The implementation of \texttt{getValues()} can be very different depending on the basis.
+\item \code{Basis:} This is the base class that provides a common interface for functionalities related to finite element bases.
+Intrepid2 provides derived classes that implement this common interface for a variety of compatible finite element spaces.
+Each derived class implements the \code{getValues()} method that computes the values taken by the basis functions or their derivatives (e.g., the gradient for $H({\rm grad})$ functions, the curl for $H({\rm curl})$ functions) at a set of input points.
+The implementation of \code{getValues()} can be very different depending on the basis.
 Specific optimizations are available for tensor-product elements.
-Additionally, there is a \texttt{BasisFamily} class with a convenience method, \texttt{getBasis()}, which constructs a basis depending on a template argument specifying the type of basis (hierarchical or nodal, e.g.), the cell topology and function space on which it is defined, and its polynomial degree.
+Additionally, there is a \code{BasisFamily} class with a convenience method, \code{getBasis()}, which constructs a basis depending on a template argument specifying the type of basis (e.g., hierarchical or nodal), the cell topology, the function space on which it is defined, and its polynomial degree.

-\item \emph{IntegrationTools:} This class provides integration methods that can take advantage of tensor product structures in basis values, providing mechanisms for performance-portable, \emph{sum-factorized} assembly across $H({\rm grad})$, $H({\rm curl})$, $H({\rm div})$ and $L^2$ function spaces.
+\item \code{IntegrationTools}: This class provides integration methods that can take advantage of tensor product structures in basis values, providing mechanisms for performance\hyp{}portable, \emph{sum-factorized} assembly across $H({\rm grad})$, $H({\rm curl})$, $H({\rm div})$, and $L^2$ function spaces.
 In the future, we plan to provide similar interfaces to support matrix-free discretizations.

 \end{itemize}